 Do Salamanders Have Teeth?
 [Facts Explained]

-Does Salamander Have Teeth?
-How Strong Are Their Teeth
+How Does Salamander Have Teeth?

 The answer to the question Do Salamanders Have Teeth? is Yes, Salamanders have teeth.
-A group of amphibians known as the salamanders are distinguished by their lizard-like features such as slender bodies, blunt snouts, short limbs that emerge at right angles to the body and the presence of a tail in both larvae and adults.
+A group of amphibians known as the salamanders are distinguished by their lizard like features such as slender bodies, blunt snouts, short limbs that emerge at right angles to the body and the presence of a tail in both larvae and adults.
 The creature’s appearance is among its most intriguing features.

 Small teeth can be found in the upper and lower jaws of the majority of salamander species.
 Even salamander larvae have these teeth, unlike frogs.
 Although a larva’s teeth are formed like sharp cones, an adult’s teeth are designed to easily hold prey.
 Collagenous fibers connect the crown, which has two cusps (bicuspid), to a pedicel.
 It is possible for the joint created by the bicuspid and the pedicel to bend inward but not outward, making it just partially flexible.